ni/install-systemlink-enterprise/guide/configuration/common-configuration.md

 ### Configuring the Dashboard Service

-The Dashboard service requires the hostname and credentials to be provided as a secret.
+The Dashboard service requires the host name and credentials to be provided as a secret.
 You can configure this secret using the `dashboardhost.secrets.database` group in _systemlink-secrets.yaml_ if managing secrets with Helm.
 You will also need to ensure that the default `dashboardhost.grafana.extraSecretMounts` and `dashboardhost.grafana.extraConfigmapMounts` configurations in _systemlink-values.yaml_ are enabled.

 ## SaltMaster TCP access